OpenLineage/website/README.md

 % yarn run build:docs
 ```

+You should find the generated HTML file inside the `static/apidocs/` directory.

 ## Deploying the site

 The site is deployed using the [Gatsby Publish GitHub action](https://github.com/OpenLineage/website/blob/main/.github/workflows/deploy.yml) whenever a change is merged into `main`.

 This GitHub Action will: